-Since UpGrade Ohio's inception of the Solar ACCESS project, the project's team has initiated a 1.3 MW solar PV project at a public school in Athens County, Ohio.
-The original idea was to connect traditional investors to solar investment packages that fund the deployment of solar on public buildings in southeast Ohio, while also generating a return to those investors based on the utility savings realized by the public institution receiving the solar system.
+Since UpGrade Ohio's inception of the Solar ACCESS project, the team initiated a 1.3 megawatt (MW) solar PV project at a public school in Athens County, Ohio.
+The original idea was to connect traditional investors/subscribers to solar investment packages that fund the deployment of solar on public buildings in southeast Ohio, while also generating a return to those investors/subscribers based on the utility savings realized by the public institution receiving the solar system.

 The innovative component of the Solar ACCESS project was to create a mechanism for residents to contribute their own money to the pool of funds needed to install solar PV systems on public buildings that serve the low-to-moderate income community in Athens County.
 Initially, three project sites were selected, and the largest site, Federal Hocking Secondary School, was first in line to develop.
-According to the 2018 Ohio Poverty Report, Athens County had 31.2% of households living below the poverty line - the highest percentage in the state of Ohio.
 Federal Hocking Local School District is one of five school districts in Athens County, serving 8,049 residents.

 Solar ACCESS aimed to create community solar subscription shares at $100 per share for a 10-year term.
 Solar subscribers would receive a monthly on-bill credit based on share size.
 The low share price was selected to create greater access to the solar market for LMI residents who wanted to support solar in their community.
-Arcadia Power would have become the utility bill administrator and processor for community solar subscription holders, allowing subscribers to pay for their electric utility bill and receive their solar subscription credit through Arcadia Power's billing system.
+A utility bill administrator and processor for community solar subscription holders would be utilized, allowing subscribers to pay for their electric utility bill and receive their solar subscription credit through a billing system.

 In the process of designing this structure, we learned that this model added complexity to the contractual process for the Federal Hocking project, protracting negotiations.
 It also added confusion for potential subscribers who would be required to join an outside retail energy supplier in order to subscribe to a local community solar project.
 Rather than creating a way to increase access to the solar market, this model would have added more steps.
 Even if it may be attractive to individuals who were already interested in supporting community solar efforts, it would likely be an unsustainable model going forward.

-Another pathway to community solar development that had been considered in the initial community solar brainstorming sessions was to design a community solar program using municipal aggregation.
-Our long-standing partner and Solar ACCESS team member, the Southeast Ohio Public Energy Council (SOPEC) to utilize funds in their existing electric aggregation program to fund community solar projects.
+Another pathway to community solar development that had been considered in the initial ACCESS team brainstorming sessions was to design a community solar program using municipal aggregation.
+Our long-standing partner and Solar ACCESS team member, the Southeast Ohio Public Energy Council (SOPEC) was a natural fit for this opportunity.
 When the Solar in Your Community Challenge launched, SOPEC was still growing operations and expanding aggregation services to member communities.
-In late 2017, we pitched the idea of establishing an opt-out community solar program to SOPEC, and the timing was right to build a pilot program together.
+In December 2017, we pitched the idea of establishing an opt-out community solar program to SOPEC, and they granted permission to move forward with the idea.

-To create more access to the solar market, the Solar ACCESS team is exploring additional avenues to scale solar development, bridging new sources of capital together with anticipated revenues generated by the carbon fee community solar fund.
+Another goal of the Solar ACCESS team is to explore how to bridge new sources of capital together with anticipated revenues generated by the carbon fee community solar fund.
 Foundations, private investment, corporate contributions and other debt/equity financing could grow small solar installations into much larger projects.